fwztf/0x07-musicPlayer/README.md

 # musicPlayer
 This project is a web-based music player that allows users to play, pause, skip, and shuffle songs from a predefined playlist.
-Users can also delete songs from the playlist and reset it to the original list of songs.
+Users can also delete songs from the playlist and reset it to the original list of songs

 ## Table of Contents
 - [Overview](#overview)